InteractiveAdvertisingBureau/iabtcf-es/modules/core/docs/api/classes/tcmodel.md

 | num | `number` |  Incremented when TC String format changes.
 Indicates what encoding format the TCString will follow v1 or v2. v1 fields will omit fields. |

 **Returns:** `void`
-*   Incremented when TC String format changes.
-Indicates what encoding format the TCString will follow v1 or v2. v1 fields will omit fields.

 ___